-POWERHOUSE CRUISERWEIGHT PROSPECT Aloys Junior has signed a long-term promotional agreement with Frank Warren and Queensberry.
+POWERHOUSE CRUISERWEIGHT PROSPECT Aloys Junior took an unconventional route towards being signed by Frank Warren and Queensberry.

-The 18-year-old captured the imagination of the boxing public back in November when, on his debut, he stepped in with the formidable, big-punching Pole Michal Soczynski at York Hall and ran the experienced former amateur heavyweight close over four rounds and was defeated by just a point.
+The now 19-year-old captured the imagination of the boxing public back in November 2021 when, on his debut, he stepped in with the formidable, big-punching Pole Michal Soczynski at York Hall and ran the experienced former amateur heavyweight close over four rounds and was defeated by just a point.

 The fearless Junior – officially known as Aloys Youmbi – momentarily hit the canvas in the first round, which ultimately had a significant bearing on the outcome.